Bloodmallet/bloodystats/README.txt

 4) Examples
 'python bloodystats.py' uses all data from settings.py to make a run.
 Change your wanted values in that file first if you want to repeat these later on again or just change one thing at a time.
 'python bloodystats.py --class shaman' will use settings.py but will overwrite the class setting to use shaman.
-Well if you have something like beast_master as a spec bloodystats will put out an error telling you that you input wasn't valid.
+Well if you have something like beast_master as a spec bloodystats will put out an error telling you that your input wasn't valid.
 I mean...who've seen a beastmaster shaman anywhere?

 For further params please read 'settings.py' or 'python bloodystats.py -h' or 'python bloodystats.py --help'